 Active Health Portland was developed as part of the Federal Government’s GP Super Clinic Program.
-Our clinic features state of the art facilities and is conveniently located in Portland’s main street.
-In addition to GP Registrars Active Health, is also host to two Deakin medical students.
-The practice holds weekly face to face vertically integrated teaching sessions.
+Our practice features state of the art facilities, experienced supervisors and a wealth of learning opportunities.
+Our GP Registrars join two Deakin medical students in the learning environment.
+As a result, our clinical team holds weekly face to face vertically integrated teaching.
+Group teaching is in addition to your dedicated individual teaching sessions.

-As well as our clinical services Active Health Portland has a variety of rooms available for professionals to hire for medical/allied health practice, training and conference purposes.
+Active Health Portland has a variety of rooms available for professionals to hire for medical/allied health practice, training and conference purposes.
 There is a fully functioning rehabilitation gym that holds regular exercise groups run by Exercise Physiologists.
-There are multiple services offered under the one roof, including GP consults, Physiotherapy, Podiatry, Exercise Physiology, Counselling, Mental Health Nurse, headspace consultations, Speech Pathology, Dietitian appointments and Diabetes Educator services.
+Here at Active Health multiple services are offered under the one roof.
+Our services include GP consults, Physiotherapy, Podiatry, Exercise Physiology, Counselling, Mental Health Nurse, headspace consultations, Speech Pathology, Dietitian appointments and Diabetes Educator services.
 All this is situated in the picturesque coastal town of Portland.

-The combination of coastal, rural and low density urban areas makes Portland a wonderful place to live, work and even raise a family.
-Live by the sea, in town or on a farm – the choice is yours.
-Today Portland enjoys contemporary popularity derived from tourism.
+Portland is a wonderful place to live, work and even raise a family.
+Our beautiful town offers the winning combination of coastal, rural and low density urban areas.
+The choice is yours – Live by the sea, in town or on a farm.
+Today, Portland enjoys contemporary popularity derived from tourism.
 Fishing is the obvious pastime with a choice of breakwater, surf or river fishing with the harbour boasting one of the best boat ramps in Victoria.
-Water sports on offer include yachting surfing, sail boarding and wave riding, canoeing and water skiing with the avid motorcyclists catered for on forest routes through nearby mountain locations.
+Water sports on offer include yachting, surfing, sail boarding and wave riding, canoeing and water skiing with the avid motorcyclists catered for on forest routes through nearby mountain locations.
 Whales are still popular, and throughout the winter months, can be viewed during the annual migration to warmer waters.

 More information on Portland and our Practice is available on our website https://www.swarh2.com.au/ahp.aspx.